Can bed bugs live in leather couches?

 The stains might also be blood from bed bugs that have been squashed under the cushions.

 Bed bugs are attracted to body heat, so they will often congregate near where people sit or sleep.
-If there are bed bugs hiding in your couch, you are likely to get bitten.
+If bed bugs are hiding in your couch, you are likely to get bitten.

 They normally bite on any area of the body that is exposed such as ankles.
 You will not feel any pain once bitten by a bedbug but the itching is often so intense and causes a raised bump.